 For the continued user story, we recommend that you:

-- Bring forward all the incomplete tasks, open defects, and test cases
+- Assign all the incomplete tasks, open defects, and test cases.

-- Re-estimate the story and tasks based on the work remaining
+- Re-estimate the tasks based on the work remaining.

 These steps will reduce the risk of not finishing the user story a second time.

-When you split a user story, Rally will automatically:
+When you split a user story, Agile Central will automatically:

 From the detail page of the story you want to split: